liutikas/gradle-best-practices/README.md

 ### Use the latest Gradle and plugin versions

 Allows you to get all performance and feature improvements.
-You can set up [shadows jobs](https://slack.engineering/shadow-jobs/) to help test agaist upcoming future versions and catch any regressions in advance.
+You can set up [shadows jobs](https://slack.engineering/shadow-jobs/) to help test agaist upcoming versions and catch any regressions in advance.

 ### Don't use internal APIs